inspr/core-legacy/doc/sidecar.md

 But what is exactly a `sidecar` and how can it be utilized?

-Firstly is important to remember that what inspr actually uses for communication is a message broker, this means that there are topics that our application can write to and read from.
+First is important to remember that Inspr uses message brokers for communication.
+This means that there are topics in which applications can write to and read from.
 And this is exactly where the `sidecar` acts, by being a layer of abstraction that simplifies the whole process by a substantial margin.

 The Sidecar is already implemented and resolves most of the proceedings that one must do to send data to a topic in the message broker, or to read from it.
 This means that, by using the Sidecar API, a developer can focus on his application, and when trying to communicate with another dApp in his cluster there is only the need to do a HTTP request with the content of the message.